faris-shi/python_practice/README.md

 # python_practice
-It is a little project that I will practice Python daily.
+It is a daily practicing project.

 1. **Hangman**